asvyazhin/CSS-guideline/README.md

 ## Z-index

-What z-index value to use depends on the context of use:
+Which z-index value should be used depends on the context of use:

 1. Page elements: 1-300.
 2. Popup elements on a page: 101 - 300.